 Drug Use During Pregnancy

-Rates of substance abuse during pregnancy in the U.S. have remained stable since the early 1990s1.
-According to the 2013 U.S. National Survey on Drug Use and Health, 5.4% of all pregnant women reported current illicit drug use.
-Also 9.4% reported alcohol use.2 In surveys, 20% of all women reported consuming some alcohol during pregnancy.
-Rates of alcohol use during pregnancy have decreased in the last 15 years.
-This is due in part to increased public education and awareness regarding the detrimental effects on the infant.3
+According to the 2013 U.S. National Survey on Drug Use and Health, 5.4% of all pregnant women reported drug use, and 9.4% reported alcohol consumption.
+In surveys, 20% of women reported some alcohol consumption during pregnancy.
+However, these rates have decreased in the past 15 years.
+This is partially due to increased awareness and public education regarding the damaging effects on the developing fetus.

-The actual number of children who have been exposed to drugs in utero may be higher than reported.
-Pregnant women often underreport substance use for reasons including fear of judgment from others or punishments.
-They do not want to risk losing their baby to child protective services.2,4 The majority of pregnant women who use illegal substances may also use legal drugs such as alcohol.
-This can impact the fetus leading to fetal alcohol syndrome which is discussed below.2
+Prenatal alcohol exposure may affect many more children than what is reported.
+Pregnant women often underreport substance use because they’re afraid of judgment or punishment.
+Pregnant women also don’t want to risk losing their baby to child protective services.
+The majority of pregnant women who abuse a drug during pregnancy may also use legal drugs such as alcohol.
+This can impact the developing baby and lead to fetal alcohol syndrome, which is discussed below.

-The introduction of long-acting oxycodone in the mid-1990s has contributed to a growing trend of prescription opioid misuse.
-Opioid use is currently the most common reason why pregnant women seek treatment for illicit substances.
-Recent research indicates pregnant women also seek treatment for the following drugs:1
+The introduction of long-acting oxycodone in the mid-1990s has contributed to a growing trend of opioid misuse (even as a prescription drug).
+Opioid addiction is currently the most common reason pregnant women seek treatment for drug abuse (38%).
+Research indicates that pregnant women also seek treatment for the following drugs:

 - Marijuana (20%)